VPAC/superlinux/supercomputingwithlinux.md

 $ less /etc/profile
 <output snipped>
 ```

+The main point of this is to illustrate how much of an environment is determined as a user's session is invoked.
+It also illustrates a hierarchy from general rules and specific rules.
+As can be expected, where there is a conflict, the specific rule applies, if permissions allow it.
+For example, a user can set their own `umask` that differs their `.bashrc` from the default from `/etc/bashrc`.

 When a login shell exits, Bash reads and executes commands from the file ~/.bash_logout, if it exists.